 Since its very foundation in the end of the 19th century the Passeig de Gracia street has been the most exclusive street in town.
 Many gems of the Modernism architectural period are to be found here.
 Nowadays they house a vast array of stores.
-Starting from plaza Catalunya, we find the more mainstream brands like Zara, Guess, and Nike and the biggest H&M in town – 4 floors on the corner with Gran Via Street.
-The further up we move (towards Diagonal Street), the more high-end the brands get – Rolex, Valentino, Dolce & Gabbana, Chanel, Burberry, etc. A stroll down Passeig de Gracia is an absolute must for architecture lovers and shopaholics alike.
+Starting from plaza Catalunya, we find the more mainstream brands.
+For example, Zara, Guess, and Nike and the biggest H&M in town.
+4 floors on the corner with Gran Via Street.
+The further up we move (towards Diagonal Street), the more high-end the brands get.
+Like Rolex, Valentino, Dolce & Gabbana, Chanel, Burberry, etc. A stroll down Passeig de Gracia is an absolute must for architecture lovers and shopaholics alike.

 Diagonal & Sant Gervasi